 She is deeply involved with Internet policy and Internet governance issues nationally as well as globally, and works on a broader level with Internet operational matters, with a focus on Internet interconnection.

-Nurani has been active in the Internet community in a decade and a half, participating in and speaking at international Internet conferences globally.
+Nurani has been active in the Internet community in more than a decade and a half, participating in and speaking at international Internet conferences globally.
 She is a frequent speaker at various Internet conferences, where she talks about Internet infrastructure, interconnectivity, peering and traffic exchange, DNS, (including DNS anycast services, DNS root servers), Internet resource policy and Internet governance.

 ICANN ASO Advisory Council elected representative

 Nurani is currently serving on ICANN’s ASO Advisory Council (AC), elected as a representative for the RIPE region.

 The purpose of the Address Supporting Organization (ASO) is to review and develop recommendations on Internet Protocol (IP) address policy and to advise the ICANN Board.
 Fifteen volunteers, three from each of the five RIR communities, serve on the ASO Address Council.

 Nurani is the chair of the IANA Numbering Services Review Committee, tasked with assisting the RIRs in their review of the IANA Numbering Services.

 RIPE Accountability Task Force

 Nurani is a member of the RIPE Accountability Task Force, which examines the structures, documentation and processes of the RIPE community to ensure they provide high levels of accountability.

 Vice chair CRISP Team